Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: 80 degrees

 Overview: Located about three hours east of Seattle in Ephrata, Wash., Splash Zone features two diving boards, Frog Slide (tiny slide), Lily Pads (rope ladder across pool inner tubes), tube slide, water basketball hoops, dry playground and concessions stand.
 Covered areas with grills can be rented at this park.
-For tots: Little ones can ease into the pool with the zero-depth entry section of the leisure pool; the tiny Frog Slide is a perfect beginner slide for young kids under four feet tall.
+For tots: Little ones can ease into the pool with the zero-depth entry section of the leisure pool; the tiny Frog Slide is a perfect beginner slide for young kids under 4 feet tall.

 Tips: Since temperatures get into the 90s and 100s in Ephrata, bring lots of sunscreen and water, then seek shade under the giant umbrellas or nearby trees.
-Feel free to bring outside food and drink but no glass containers or alcohol are allowed.
+Feel free to bring outside food and drink, but no glass containers or alcohol are allowed.
 Come and go as needed with unlimited daily in-and-out privileges.

 Reservations: Season passes and day passes available.